thecaffiend/wrap_c_for_python/README.md

 # Examples of wrapping C headers (only headers with defines and structs) for use in python.
 I needed to look at various tech for this purpose.
-Results are here.
+These header files will be wrapped for use in python to send/receive over a TCP socket for interaction with a C application.
+Results of the research are here.

 Each subfolder that names a tech (and has been implemented) produces an extension module.
+They are built in place for testing purposes, and not as a module for installation or distribution.
+The include directory contains the common include files the extension modules operate on.

 As of now, all of this was tested on Python 3.4 (via anaconda environments) *except* for ctypesgen (which didn't work with python 3, and I used python 2.7).
 I may not have the dependencies quite up to date for each.
+I'll try to update those as I go.

 ## Implemented
 ### ctypesgen
 ### cython
 ### swig
+* Dependencies
  * Swig needs to be installed.
 This was tested using swig3.0
+ * Python is also needed.
+This is built for python3.
+* To build:
-* To build this, cd into the swig directory and run the build_ext.sh script
+ * cd into the swig directory and run the build_ext.sh script
- * If the command to run swig is not `/usr/bin/swig3.0` the script will need to be modified to point to your swig executable.
+ * NOTE: If the command to run swig is not `/usr/bin/swig3.0` the script will need to be modified to point to your swig executable.
- * This will build the module in place (not as a proper module to be installed)
+ * This will build the module in place
+* To test:
-* run `python test_wrapper.py` to test the build.
-This was tested on python3.0
+    * from the swig directory, run `python test_wrapper.py` to test the build.
+* To clean:
-* run `rmbuilt.sh` to remove the built files
+ * from the swig directory, run `rmbuilt.sh` to remove the built files

 ## To come (maybe)
 * pybindgen